-🤣 CHARON VM Manager × VM Control VM Configuration Host Informati on & Utilities CHARON Virtual Machine CHARON Virtual Machine Welcome to the Stromasys CHARON Virtual Machine Manager!
-To continue, select a virtual machine (VM) from the list, create a new virtual machine, or add an existing virtual machine.
-To create a new virtual machine, use the <create from="" template="" vm=""> button to choose one of the VM templates provided.
-To add an existing virtual machine to the CHARON Virtual Machine Manager, use the <add existing="" vm=""> button to provide the configuration file of an existing VM.</add></create> Create VM from Template Add Existing VM Update VM List
+1 Welcome to the Stromasys CHARON Virtual Machine Manager! nue, select a virtual machine (VM) from the list, create a new virtual e, or add an existing virtual machine. te a new virtual machine, use the <create from="" template="" vm=""> button to one of the VM templates provided.</create> an existing virtual machine to the CHARON Virtual Machine Manager, use d Existing VM> button to provide the configuration file of an existing VM.
+Create VM from Template Add Existing VM Update VM List e, or add an existing virtual machine. e a new virtual machine, use the <create from="" template="" vm=""> button to one of the VM templates provided. an existing virtual machine to the CHARON Virtual Machine Manager, use I Existing VM> button to provide the configuration file of an existing VM.</create>